-Competition in the biotechnology and pharmaceutical industries is intense.
+The biotechnology and pharmaceutical industries are extremely competitive.
+Our potential competitors are many in number and include major and midsized pharmaceutical and biotechnology companies.
+Many of our potential competitors have significantly more financial, technical and other resources than we do, which may give them a competitive advantage.
+In addition, they may have substantially more experience in effecting strategic combinations, inlicensing technology, developing drugs, obtaining regulatory approvals and manufacturing and marketing products.
+We cannot give any assurances that we can compete effectively with these other biotechnology and pharmaceutical companies.
 We expect that if PEDMARKTM achieves regulatory approval for sale, it will compete on the basis of drug efficacy, safety, patient convenience, reliability, ease of manufacture, price, marketing, distribution, and patent protection, among other variables.
 Our competitors may develop technologies or drugs that are more effective, safer or more affordable than any we may develop.